Inspiration for the best female dog names can come from a number of places!

-But perhaps you have a large family full of female homo sapiens already, and everyone agrees that the best approach would be to give your new lady pup a more “dog” sounding name.
+Perhaps you have a large family full of women already.
+So everyone agrees that the best approach would be to give your new lady pup a more “dog” sounding name.

-The technique here is to pick dog names for females that hold a strong positive association for you.
+The best way to do this is choose names from women that hold a strong positive association for you.
 Amazing though it might seem, researchers have actually discovered that there is one particular area of the canine brain specifically dedicated to decoding human emotion.
-(3)

 Dogs do this using sound indicators – simple acoustics.
 Shorter, more staccato sounds indicate happiness or calm.
 Longer, less well defined sounds indicate unhappiness or distress.